alexcarriero/class_imbalance_project/results/README.txt

 Results from the Simulation Study.

-Please find an outline of the contents of this folder below:
+Please find an outline of the contents of this folder introduced below:

 1. simulation_results: